Indoor Bonsai

 Chinese Privet/Ligustrum.

 The Chinese Privet is an excellent subject for indoor/outdoor bonsai cultivation.
 This hardy, evergreen tree with easily twisted trunk and light green, shiny leaves, has the ability to look much older than it's true age, and develops a thick, mature trunk very rapidly.
 Very easy to train into traditional bonsai shapes.
-It does need lots of water, so a good subject for those who tend to over water their plants.
-Suitable for shady, cool areas indoors and out..
-See our 'Indoor Bonsai Care' section for further details or ' Outdoor Bonsai Care '.
+It does need lots of water and needs to be kept moist at all times, so a good subject for those who tend to over water their plants.
+Suitable for shady areas indoors.
+See our 'Indoor Bonsai Care' section for further details.

 This variety of evergreen fig is probably the easiest and most versatile tree to grow as an indoor bonsai.
 They are native to the jungles of south east Asia, and are classed as tropical.
 Thick, chunky trunks and aerial roots are a great feature, making them the most exotic of all bonsai.
 They need a constant temperature of around 15 to 20 0c, so very suitable for offices, warm apartment and conservatories.See our 'indoor Bonsai Care' section for further details.